ankitchiplunkar/awesome-prompts/README.md

 ## Why this repo?
 Cursor is my entrypoint into LLMs
 Add these prompts into your chat and fire away

-Here is a curation of prompts that I like and work for me Hope you find them useful
+Here is a set of prompts that I like and work for me
+Hope you find them useful

 ### Inspirations